 You can make this creamy coleslaw recipe with a couple of packages of coleslaw mix from the grocery store or shred your own cabbage.
 I like adding some shredded carrots and/or purple cabbage to the mixture to provide some color.

 Combining buttermilk and mayonnaise makes for a lovely, creamy coleslaw dressing.
 PRO-Tip: If you don’t have any buttermilk on hand, you can make your own.
-Place one tablespoon of either vinegar or lemon juice into a one cup liquid measuring cup.
+Place one tablespoon of either vinegar or lemon juice into a one-cup liquid measuring cup.
 Fill to the one cup mark with milk and let rest for a minute or two.
 The mixture will curdle slightly and work well as a buttermilk substitution.
+Use what you need for the recipe, then refrigerate the leftovers.

-If you’re not a fan of raw onions, soak them in ice water for about 15 minutes.
-Drain, then add to the recipe.
+PRO-Tip: If you’re not a fan of raw onions, soak them in ice water for about 15 minutes.
+Drain, or with grated onions, squeeze dry in a paper towel, then add to the recipe.
 This process removes a bit of the sharpness, but still adds the flavor needed for a classic coleslaw recipe.

 Season to taste with salt and pepper.
-Celery seed adds another lovely flavor component.
+Celery seed adds another lovely flavor component, though this is my addition, not in KFC’s coleslaw recipe.

 More Slaw Recipes You’ll Love: